 Eligibility - Connecticut residents with financial need.

-Each CT State institution provides institutional grants to supplement a financial aid package.
+CT State provides institutional grants to supplement a financial aid package.
 Students are required to be Connecticut residents and demonstrate need by completing the FAFSA.

 Students ineligible to complete a FAFSA that meet certain immigration status conditions may be eligible for institutional grants.
 Students may complete the Aid Application for CT Undocumented Students (AACTUS) through the Financial Aid Office to apply and determine eligibility.